danielmork/danielmork.github.io/index.md

 - Machine learning methods to classify coffee beans using mass spectrometry data
 - Relationships between sleep and activity habits of practicing physicians
 - Analysis of the presence of cataracts in Siberian Husky versus other dog breeds
-- Sorghum plant metabolomics, changes over time under water or nitrogen stress conditions
+- Sorghum plant metabolomics, changes over time induced by water or nitrogen stress conditions
 - Statistical models for local dust storm prediction in the South-West United States